 Canberra Readers, Writers and Storytellers Festival

 ‘Funny and heartwarming, a gem of a book.’

 ‘The Rosie Project is 1930s screwball comedy updated for 2013.
 Hepburn and Grant in Bringing Up Baby, or Rosalind Russell and Grant in His Girl Friday have the exact same pitch, intelligence, wit and farce with a love story at the centre of it all.
 Madcap indeed, but like those films The Rosie Project underscored with writing meticulously judged…Extremely loud and incredibly long applause.’

 ‘What an endearing, funny book…a quirky love story about belonging with poignant undertones on the need for us all to be more tolerant of those with differences.
-A must read for 2013.’
+A must read.’

 ‘The charm of this story is Simsion’s affectionate depiction of his strange, flawed, infuriating, logical and always amusing protagonist.’